Trung-Dan-Phan/xhec-mlops-project-student/README.md

 ### PR1 : EDA and Modelling on notebooks

-After setting up the environment, you can explore the dataset and start modeling by opening the Jupyter notebooks in the `notebooks` directory.
+After setting up the environment, we explore the dataset and start modeling by opening the Jupyter notebooks in the `notebooks` directory.

 #### EDA Notebook (`eda.ipynb`)
    In this part, we created graphs for the distribution of the target variable and all the numeric features' distribution across *Sex*.